Last Updated: November 27, 2022

 Of course, this isn't much fun at all if your own community is hit.
 Sudden lowering of the ground obviously can damage buildings, making them structurally unsound, even if they don't lean like the famous cathedral in Mexico City that has been subsiding gradually over many years.

 Of equal importance to the public sector, underground utilities and wells of all types can be damaged.
-Or as the photo shows, even the infamous sinkhole causes some repair expense and traffic disruption.
+Or as the photo shows, even the infamous sinkhole causes some driver trauma, repair expense, and traffic disruption.

 To give an idea of the magnitude of the problem, the Geological Survey says that 17,000 square miles in the U.S. are prone to land subsidence and that 80 percent of this condition is attributable to removing more groundwater than Mother Nature replenishes through rainfall or snow melt.

 This is an interesting community issue because it is interwoven with land use planning and real estate development policy.
-On many pages of this website, we are urging you on to greater housing density so that development will be more cost-effective.
+On many pages of this website, we are urging you on to greater housing density so that development--and the transportation and utility investments that support it-- will be more cost-effective.

 However, another angle deserving very serious consideration in areas prone to land subsidence is the cost of that density in terms of water consumption.
-In these places water conservation becomes an extremely serious issue, unless you plan on deporting some of your current residents.
+In places that are becoming more dense, water conservation becomes an extremely serious issue.

 This is all a little ironic, since some instances of land subsidence are inherent in geological processes over which human beings have little control.